No Mule's Fool: Music

 Charlie Whitney's acoustic guitar and a brief riff from the soprano saxophone of Jim King provide a pleasant backdrop, but the energy of the song is from the bass of John Weider, playing as a member of Family on record for the first time.
 Weider also provides a lilting violin solo in the middle eight.
 The song fades out with a quickly paced jam, with plenty of "pickin' and grinnin'" country and western guitar from Whitney.
 Roger Chapman's relaxed vocals add to the gentle nature of the lyrics.

 Trivia

-"No Mule's Fool" was not intended to appear on an album, but in the United States, United Artists Records placed it at the beginning of the U.S. edition of Family's 1970 album A Song For Me.
+"No Mule's Fool" was not intended to appear on an album, but in the United States, Reprise Records placed it at the beginning of the U.S. edition of Family's 1970 album A Song For Me.

 "No Mule's Fool" and its B-side, "Good Friend of Mine," were the last Family recordings to feature Jim King, who left the group shortly thereafter, as well as the first Family recordings to feature Weider.